 Steam-powered machines and unskilled laborers in factories began to replace skilled artisans.
 London, Paris, and New York led the unprecedented population growth of cities during this period, as people moved from the countryside or emigrated to find a higher standard of living.

-The 20th Century was the most violent in history.
+The twentieth century was the most violent in history.
 It included two world wars, the Cold War, the dismantling of colonialism and the invention of the Totalitarian state.
 Dictators (Mussolini, Hitler, Stalin, Idi Amin, Pol Pot, the successive leaders of North Korea, etc.) imposed extreme political systems that caused mass starvation, mass dislocations and genocide.
-At the same time, the 20th Century was marked by the struggle for human rights and the rise of global capitalism.
+At the same time, the twentieth century was marked by the struggle for human rights and the rise of global capitalism.

 Where do we fit in?